 Volunteer for the Guriwal Trail Refurbishment Project

-Vacancies are currently available for this program so if you are keen on helping out please email us.
+Vacancies are currently available for this program.
+If you are keen on being involved on a regular basis please register here, or please email us with any enquiries.

 Note: The Bird Habitat revegetation project works in conjunction with Guriwal Trail project under the title of Habitat Restoration program.